Precambrian tectonics and the advent of plate tectonics

 Enigmatic anorogenic granite-rhyolite province

-These were very widespread granite and rhyolite bodies of extensive volume, which mostly intruded otherwise stable continental crust of the time, and the basic question is as to what generated them, especially given the large volumes involved.
+These were very widespread granite and rhyolite bodies of extensive volume, which mostly intruded otherwise stable continental crust of the time.
+The basic question is as to what generated them, especially given the large volumes involved.

 Research on this topic (the nature of Precambrian tectonics) is still ongoing.
 It is not a simple task to look back billions of years!
 Below are some thoughts that play into understanding our planet's early tectonic history.

 USGS tapestry map with the PC highlighted in color.
 Map source: http://tapestry.usgs.gov/ages/precambrian.html.
 This maps does not show all of the myriad of drill holes and geophysical data that also give us information on the Precambrian basement.